 For some of you, this is the only reason you need.
 Working out at home can be free, or only cost you a small monthly fee (which seems even smaller when you compare it to the average gym membership).
 It also saves you gas money – win-win.

-The Fit Tutor gives you your own personal trainer for $11.99/mo +modifications and accountability.
+The Fit Tutor gives you your own personal trainer for as little as $11.99/mo +modifications and accountability.
 Whoop whoop!

 2. Working out at home Saves Time!